fengyuanchen/cropper/README.md

 Show (true) or hide (false) the black modal layer.

-#### preview
+#### multiple

-- type: selector
+- type: boolean
-- default: undefined
+- default: false

-A jquery selector, add extra elements for preview.
+By default, this plugin only support one cropper in one page, if you need two or more croppers, you must set this option with `true` from the second cropper.

 #### autoCrop